HeroesToolChest/HeroesDataParser/README.md

 ***

-### Localized-Json
+### localized-json
 ```
 Usage:  localized-json [arguments] [options]

 Arguments:
-  file-path  The filepath of the file or directory to convert
+  path  The file path of the file or directory to convert

 Options:
   -?|-h|--help                           Show help information
-  -o|--output <FILEPATH>  Output directory to save the converted files to.
+  -o|--output-directory <DIRECTORYPATH>  Output directory to save the converted files to.
 ```

 Converts the localized text file(s) created from the option `--localized-text` into a json file.